 Check your contract to see if it contains a DFARS 252.204-7012 clause.
 If it does, then your contract work entails handling CUI.
 And if that’s the case, then regardless of any other organization you may work with to fulfill your contract, the bottom line is that you’re responsible for protecting that CUI.

-That means, for example, that if you hire an MSP or CSP to manage your IT infrastructure or provide cloud storage, then you are responsible for confirming that those providers can adequately safeguard CUI per DFARS 7012 requirements.
+That means, for example, that if you hire an Managed Service Provider or Cloud Service Provider to manage your IT infrastructure or provide cloud storage, then you are responsible for confirming that those providers can adequately safeguard CUI per DFARS 7012 requirements.
 (See more on this below.)

 If you have any questions about the status of the information shared with you as part of your DoD work, ask the organization that gave you the information about it.
 Sometimes, for example, you may receive CUI that isn’t properly marked as such.
 Therefore, it is also your responsibility to be informed enough about at least the broad CUI categories listed in the NARA National CUI Registry (and mirrored in the DoD’s CUI Registry) so that you know when to ask questions.